javanile/vtiger-propan/README.md

 # VTiger CRM with Propan

-Propan is the best way to deploy your application in cloud-based infrastructure
+Propan is the best way to deploy your PHP application in cloud-based infrastructure

 ## Get Started